awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol-sc.md

 This service role policy is used by the AWS Service Catalog service to provision products from the Amazon SageMaker portfolio\.
 The policy grants permissions to a set of related AWS services including AWS CodePipeline, AWS CodeBuild, AWS CodeCommit, AWS Glue, AWS CloudFormation, and others\.

 The `AmazonSageMakerAdmin-ServiceCatalogProductsServiceRolePolicy` policy is intended to be used by the `AmazonSageMakerServiceCatalogProductsLaunchRole` role created from the SageMaker console\.
-The policy adds permissions to provision AWS resources for SageMaker projects and JumpStart using AWS Service Catalog to a customer's account\.
+The policy adds permissions to provision AWS resources for SageMaker projects and JumpStart using Service Catalog to a customer's account\.

 **Permissions details**